dandailey/holocron/docs/framework/README.md

 - `holo help <command>` - Show detailed help for a specific command

 **Important:** Do not use `--help` flags (e.g., `holo init --help`) as they are treated as command arguments, not help requests.

+**Essential Guides:**
+- `holo guide offboarding` - Complete offboarding process for session handoffs
+- `holo guide progress-logging` - How to document your work
+- `holo guide refreshing-context` - How to create context refreshes
+- `holo guide creating-long-form-docs` - How to create complex documentation
+- `holo guide notebooks` - Research and knowledge extraction workflows

 ## Holocron Commands